-5503 EDUCATIONAL REQUIREMENTS FOR APPLICANTS EDUCATED IN FOREIGN COUNTRIES
+5403 EDUCATIONAL REQUIREMENTS FOR APPLICANTS EDUCATED IN FOREIGN COUNTRIES

-- An applicant who completed an educational program in a foreign country, which program was not approved in accordance with § 5502.1, shall furnish proof satisfactory to the Board in accordance with § 504(m) of the Act, D.C.
-Official Code § 3-1205.04(m) of the following: - (a) That the applicant's education and training are substantially equivalent to the requirements of this chapter and the Act; - (b) That the applicant successfully completed the Commission on Graduates of Foreign Nursing Schools (CGFNS) examination by submitting a certificate from CGFNS; and - (c) That the applicant has spoken and written competency in English by documenting one of the following: - (1) Graduation from a nursing program where English was the only language of instruction throughout the applicant's inclusive dates of attendance; - (2) Successful completion of the Test of Spoken English (TSE) examination with a passing score of fifty (50); - (3) Successful completion of the International English Language Testing System (IELTS) examination with a passing score of six (6.0) overall with a spoken band score of seven (7.0); or - (4) Provide proof that the applicant has completed a total of twelve (12) months of full-time employment in the United States during the two (2) years immediately preceding the date of application. - If a document required by this chapter is in a language other than English, an applicant shall arrange for its translation into English by a translation service acceptable to the Board and shall submit the translation signed by the translator attesting to its accuracy.
+- An applicant for a license who completed an educational program in a foreign country, which program was not approved in accordance with § 5402.1, shall furnish proof satisfactory to the Board in accordance with § 504(n) of the Act, D.C.
+Official Code § 3-1205.04(n) of the following: - (a) That the applicant's education and training are substantially equivalent to the requirements of this chapter and the Act; - (b) That the applicant successfully completed the Commission on Graduates of Foreign Nursing Schools (CGFNS) examination by submitting a certificate from CGFNS; and - (c) That the applicant has spoken and written competency in English by documenting one of the following: - (1) Graduation from a nursing program where English was the only language of instruction through the applicant's inclusive dates of attendance; - (2) Successful completion of the Test of Spoken English (TSE) examination with a passing score of fifty (50); - (3) Successful completion of the International English Language Testing System (IELTS) examination with a passing score of six and one half (6.5) overall with a spoken band score of seven (7.0); or - (4) Provide proof that the applicant has completed a total of twelve (12) months of full-time employment in the United States during the two (2)

+years immediately preceding the date of application.

+If a document required by this chapter is in a language other than English, an applicant shall arrange for its translation into English by a translation service acceptable to the Board and shall submit the translation signed by the translator attesting to its accuracy.

-5504 LICENSURE BY EXAMINATION
+5404 LICENSURE BY EXAMINATION